Robert George Torrens - A biographic note

 Notes in square brackets are inserted by myself, Richard John Torrens, but the rest is transcribed verbatim from my father's note.

 By R G Torrens

 Born at Youghal, Co.
 Cork in 1903, of loyal and protestant parents.
 My father [John (Jack) Morrison Torrens (11.3.1877 - 22.2.1944)] was a Pharmaceutical Chemist, and optician and dentist.
 Educated at Clonmel Grammer School, entered Dental School at Trinity College, Dublin, in 1920, from which I graduated in 1924.
 I practised for a year in Youghall and then went to Bournemouth in 1926, in private practise, from 1934 I was a consultant Dental Surgeon till my retirement in 1969.
-In 1927 was made a Freeman of the Ancient Borough of Youghal.
+In 1927 was made a Freeman of the Ancient Borough of Youghal by reason of birthright.
 [RGT's scrapbook contains a press cutting, dated 30th December, about this.]

 Perhaps the best indication of the mutual antagonism between the two sides could best be summarised in a short paragraph published in the Sinn Fein News Letter called "Nationality", dated January, 12 1819 which ran:-

 "Mr J. M. Torrens, chemist, 85 North Main Street, Youghal, and the Square, Tallow, is the Author of the following touching epistle in reply to an application for employment:-

 "'Dear Sir - Your letter of 8th received.
 Before considering your application I would require an assurance that you are not fitted for active service.
 My late assistant is fighting for you and me in France, and I would not consider it fair to fill his place with a man that should be with him.'